Jonah (comics)

-Jonah is a comic strip character published in the magazine The Beano.
-He made his first appearance in his eponymous comic strip in 1958, illustrated by Ken Reid.
-Although his comic strip sporadically appeared throughout the magazine, it has been published in other DC Thomson comic magazines.
+Jonah is a comic strip character in the comic strip published in The Beano.
+He first appeared in 1958, illustrated by Ken Reid.
+Although his comic strip appeared sporadically in The Beano, it has also been published in other DC Thomson comic magazines.

 Synopsis

 Jonah is a skinny, gormless, chinless wonder of a sailor, feared by other mariners because of his clumsiness.
-He has (accidentally) sank every ship he has sailed on (as well as all other vessels surrounding, at times), and started a war between the nations of Gorgonzolia and Parafinalia and this resulted in the utter destruction of the combined fleets of both countries (a possible reference to the Cold War).
+He has (accidentally) sunk every ship he has sailed on (as well as all other vessels surrounding, at times), and started a war between the nations of Gorgonzolia and Parafinalia, resulting in the utter destruction of the combined fleets of both countries (a possible reference to the Cold War).

 Although unconfirmed, he has similarities to the long-established sailor's superstition, which is based on the Biblical prophet Jonah, whose ship nearly sank in a storm).

 Publication history

 Jonah's series first published in issue 817, authored by an uncredited Walter Fearn and illustrated by Ken Reid.
 Reid's passion for the artwork over-stretched Fearn's scripts by several panels (sometimes more than 30) but are seemingly trimmed down to print on the back cover of The Beano.
 The strip finished after issue 1090.

 Jerry Swaffield would later illustrate a one-off Jonah strip in 1988.